Our customers have been hired by:

 Make your personal training resume stand out like Gisele Bündchen at a KFC.
 See this guide: "How to Put Your Education on a Resume [Tips & Examples]"

-How to Put Skills on a Resume for a Personal Trainer
+Put Skills on a Resume for a Personal Trainer

 Let's look back in on Sharon, the gym owner.